top of page

 PULAU HANTU

 This southern island is especially popular with divers and snorkelling enthusiasts—it boasts sheltered beaches, lagoons that are safe for swimming and an attractive variety of corals, home to marine creatures like clownfish, damselfish, wrasses and seahorses.
-The island is also favored by campers and day-trippers for its pristine environment.
+The island is also favoured by campers and day-trippers for its pristine environment.

 How to get there:

 You’ll have to charter a boat from the private operators at West Coast Pier (60 West Coast Ferry Rd., S(126979)).
-Do note that you will have to apply for a permit from Sentosa Leisure Group if you want to camp overnight.
+Do note that you have to apply for a permit from Sentosa Leisure Group if you want to camp overnight.

 PULAU SEMAKAU